ResByte/ResByte.github.io/_pages/about.md

   - /about.html
 ---

 I am currently working at [Abeja](http://www.abeja.asia) as Deep Learning Researcher.
-I am interested in Applied Deep Learning as well as Adversarial Models.
-With experience in data cleansing and data preprocessing, I develop several ML and CV applications to enhance business operations and provide an edge over competitors.
+I am interested in Applied Deep Learning  especially unsupervised learning as well as representation learning.
 Most frequent tools used are : Pytorch, Keras, Tensorflow, Nvidia-Docker, Opencv, Scikit-Learn

-Following are a few of the various projects I have worked on:
+Following are a few of the various themes I have worked on:

-- Image classification using deep neural nets.
+- Image classification using deep neural nets with pre-trained as well as from scratch.
-- Fine tuning a pre-trained network.
+- Object Detection using SSD, Yolo, Faster-RCNN.
-- Feature learning from images.
+- Unsupervised representation learning for images.
-- Modelling deep neural nets from scratch.
 - Benchmarking libraries such as mxnet, tensorflow etc.
+- Human Pose Estimation from image.

 ## Recent Posts
 - [Densenet in TF](https://resbyte.github.io/posts/2017/05/tf-densenet/)